-Heritage Park Open House and Dedication Invitation
+Heritage Park 2023 Open House

 The Society meets on a quarterly basis (usually September, November, March and May), generally on a third Wednesday at 7:30 PM with occasional exceptions.
 Members enjoy programs about historical topics, along with an annual dinner and a newsletter issued twice a year containing local historical articles.
 Annual membership is $10.00 per person.
-The Society is always open to new members, volunteers to maintain the property, and local memorabilia donations for the museum.
+The Society is always open to new members, volunteers, and local memorabilia donations for the museum.
 The Society has established an endowment fund for the future maintenance of Heritage Park and welcomes your contributions.
 The Society is a 501(c) (3) tax deductible, non-profit organization.
 For more information, contact President Paul L. Miller at 610-678-4219.

 This has been a partnered post with the Sinking Spring Area Historical Society